 The curriculum provides rigorous analytic training in qualitative and quantitative research and professional methodologies, including monitoring and evaluation, project development, applied peace-building strategies, and strategic foresight and scenario development.
 This training aims to prepare students to identify and implement solutions for the most pressing global challenges.

 The MS in Global Affairs is a 42-credit program, which includes three components: a core curriculum of four courses, a choice of eight concentrations, and either a graduate thesis or a capstone project.
+Students may also choose to pursue one of our three areas of specialization which include Global Data Analytics, Global Risk, and the United Nations.
 The core curriculum focuses on the fundamentals of global affairs.
 Global Field Intensives allow students to focus on topics of interest in advance of travel to locations including Tanzania, India, Rwanda, Bolivia, China, and the United Arab Emirates, among others, where briefings with practitioners in the field connect them to applied research.

 To receive information directly from the NYUSPS Admissions Department, click here.

 The NYU School of Professional Studies Center for Global Affairs (CGA), was launched 15 years ago to address new and emerging global challenges.
 CGA offers dynamic and innovative curricula that provides students with the knowledge, skills, and network to thrive in an uncertain world.
 Its flagship, MS in Global Affairs, was among the first programs of its kind to address global challenges through multiple perspectives and disciplines.
 That approach is illustrated through the degree’s eight concentrations and three specializations, which prepare students to embrace change and to be solution-oriented by considering what challenges lie on the horizon.